If you’re looking for a guide to cherry blossom meanings, you’ve come to the right place.

-Cherry blossoms have deep symbolic meaning.
-In China, they represent love and the female mystique of strength, sexuality, and beauty.
+In China, cherry blossoms represent love and the female mystique of strength, sexuality, and beauty.

 In Japan, the flowers are most cherished and even became their national flower, with the blossoms found in all aspects of Japanese culture, from film to poetry and even paintings.